jasonvriends/azure-quickstart/6-bonus/teXXmo/README.md

 The teXXmo IoT Button enables direct customer or workforce feedback into Azure.
 By a click of a button, you can send predefined messages to your cloud.
 Send information, such as presence of people, material or purchasing demand and react on this from Azure.
 The IoT button offers instant feedback and integrates directly in all your Azure analysis and response tools.

+## Prerequisites

+To deploy this quickstart template, you need the following:
+* **Azure subscription**.
+  * If you don't have one yet, you can <a href="https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/">activate your MSDN subscriber benefits</a> or <a href="https://azure.microsoft.com/free">sign up for a free account</a>.
+* **teXXmo Azure IoT button**
+  * If you don't have one yet, you can purchase one via <a href="https://www.texxmo-shop.de/epages/82740787.sf/en_US/?ObjectPath=/Shops/82740787/Products/TX-IOT-20W-GR">teXXmo</a>.

 ## Concepts

 At a conceptual level, enabling the teXXmo button involves the following steps: